tsmx/express-jwt-validator/README.md

 Mandatory: yes

 The sceret used to verify the JWT bearer token.
-Must be present, otherwise an expection will be thrown.
+Must be present, otherwise an exception will be thrown.

 Example: